UMW Debate Tournament

 In each division, there will be six preliminary rounds of debate competition, with an appropriate number of elimination rounds relative to the field, not to exceed octafinals (as per ADA scheduling waiver).

-Fees will cover tournament expenses including the platform, trophies and distribution, and judging.
+Fees will cover tournament expenses including the admin, platform, and judging.

 Fees will be payable via credit card or electronic check.
 We will be establishing an online payment portal and will provide information soon.

 If you need paperwork for tax/invoicing purposes, please contact Adrienne by October 5.